taksheelsaini/ProjSamarthProto/README.md

   - Unit tests & CI: add pytest tests for the templates and a GitHub Actions workflow to run the smoke script on every push. ✅
   - Final deliverables: polish conversational UI, make a 2-minute demo video, and prepare the final submission package. 🎬📦

-If you want, I can now (pick one):
+You can continue by:

-- implement the live CKAN ingestion plumbing first (longer work), or
+- Implementing live CKAN ingestion plumbing for robust data fetching (longer work)
-- add a small CI workflow and unit tests (quick win), or
+- Adding a small CI workflow and unit tests for the templates (quick win)
-- finish by committing this README change and pushing it to the GitHub repo now (I will do this next if you confirm).
+- Committing README changes and pushing to the GitHub repo